 Zoning rules can conflict with shared housing in several ways:

-When you share housing, and particularly if you remodel, you may have to comply with building codes.
-Generally, residential buildings with multiple units have stricter safety and access requirements than single-family homes.
-For example, multifamily housing may require increased fire safety mechanisms, such as sprinklers and access roads, and swimming pools in multifamily housing are more carefully inspected and regulated than pools at private homes.
+When you share housing, and particularly if you remodel, you might have to comply with building codes.
+Ordinarily, residential buildings with multiple units have stricter safety and access requirements than single-family homes.
+For example, multifamily housing might require increased fire safety mechanisms, such as sprinklers and access roads, and swimming pools in multifamily housing are more carefully inspected and regulated than pools at private homes.
 Sometimes, stricter building codes are triggered when you expand your home.
-For example, in Marin County, California, homes that expand to more than 4,000 square feet must fill out a green building checklist and get a certain number of "green points" to pass inspection.

 Building laws vary from city to city, but most derive from a uniform set of laws.
 If you are building a shared housing project from the ground up, your contractor and architect should know the rules.